vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/Content Policies.md

 ### Import

-When importing policies, files are read form the filesystem, and the content.yaml filter is by filename.
-All non-hidden files are read from the folder, and if the name of the file, without the extension matches the list in content.yaml, the policy will be imported.
+When importing policies, files are read form the filesystem and the `content.yaml` filter is by filename.
+All non-hidden files are read from the directory and if the name of the file, without the extension, matches the list in the `content.yaml` file, the policy is imported.
 The filename is only important for filtering.
 Actual policy fields are read from the file contents.
-If there is a policy with the same id on the server, an update will be performed.
-Otherwise, the policy will be created instead, using the same id, that is found in the file.
+If there is a policy with the same ID on the server, an update will be performed.
+Otherwise, the policy will be created instead, using the same ID that is found in the file.

 ### Export

-When exporting a policy, a json file will be created on the filesystem.
-The filename will be the policyName[-index].json.
-Index will be added only if there are multiple policies with the same name.
+When exporting a policy, a JSON file is created on the filesystem.
+The filename uses the format `policyName[-index].json`, where an index is added only if there are multiple policies with the same name.